 "Shadi, I get it – all the enlightenment talk, the awakening, the inner work, the remembrance, alignment.
 But how will it change my life?
 What are the benefits of going through something like that?
 Are you a better person now?
 Is your life easier?
 Have you been more productive?
 Because dude, I've got mortgages to pay, I have a family to provide for, I have deadlines to attend to.
 And I don't have time to chase things that won't have a measurable impact on my life."

-This might sound like gibberish to some, but this is what happens when we use words to describe such a profound experience.
-An experience is lived.
+I know that this might sound like gibberish to some, but this is what happens when we use words to describe such a profound experience.
+This experience is lived.
 It’s a state of being different than what you were before it.
-I can’t put him through an experience.
-I need to use words – representations of an experience – to try to piece together an image.
+I can’t make him live the experience, so I need to use words as representations of the experience and try to piece together an image for him.
 So bear with me.

 Steve Jobs, in his Stanford commencement address back in 2005, said: